itsdk109/yttagxtract/README.md

 Note: In case of an invalid YouTube video URL format, an error message will be displayed.

 Feel free to use this script to quickly gather information about your favorite YouTube videos!

+# Disclaimer:
++ Do not use this tool for illegal or unethical purposes.
++ This script is intended for educational and legitimate purposes only.
++ Ensure compliance with YouTube's terms of service and policies while using this tool.
++ The developers of this script are not responsible for any misuse or violation of terms.